 Not Registered to Vote?
 Get it done now.

 You must be registered NO LATER than May 22, 2026 to vote in the June 16th primary election.
-You do not become a registered voter until the County Election Board Secretary in the county where you reside has approved your application.
 Once your application has been approved, you will be mailed a Voter Identification Card to confirm your registration.
 Your Voter Identification Card can be used as "proof of identity" at the polls on Election Day and during "early voting."
-Your Voter Identification Card lists your name, address, political affiliation and the polling place for your voting precinct.
 When you receive your card, look at it carefully and report any errors to your County Election Board immediately:

 • TO REGISTER ONLINE - Register online using the OK Voter Portal's Online Voter Registration System(An Oklahoma Driver License/State ID and a signature on file with Service Oklahoma is required.)